OASIS-learn-study/kubernetes.oasis.learn.study/README.md

     kubectl describe pod mc-vanilla-0
     kubectl logs -f mc-vanilla-0

+You can stop the server by scaling it down using (and back up with `--replicas=1`):

+    k scale statefulset mc-vanilla --replicas=0

 You can now connect to your Minecraft Server on port 30000 on the Node where Kubernetes scheduled your Pod.
 To tear down:

     gcloud container clusters delete cluster1